orlofv/Cyber-Threat-Intelligence/README.md

-# crtia
+# Project Description
-An exhaustive collection of resources used in my studies for the CRTIA
+An exhaustive collection of resources I used in my and studie for the CRTIA exam.

 ## Table of Contents
 - [1.
 Blog posts & Articles](#1-blog-posts--articles)